piccolo-orm/piccolo/docs/src/piccolo/schema/advanced.rst

     class Band(Table, schema="music"):
         ...

-    # The table will be created in the `music` schema:
+    # The table will be created in the `music` schema.
+    # The music schema will also be created if it doesn't already exist.
     >>> await Band.create_table()

 If the ``schema`` argument isn't specified, then the table is created in the